Aqua regia

 Freshly prepared aqua regia is colorless, but it turns orange within seconds.
 Here, fresh aqua regia has been added to these NMR tubes to remove all traces of organic material.

-Aqua regia (/ˈreɪɡiə, ˈriːdʒiə/; from Latin, "regal water" or "royal water") is a mixture of nitric acid and hydrochloric acid, optimally in a molar ratio of 1:3.
+Aqua regia (/ˈreɪɡiə, ˈriːdʒiə/; from Latin, "regal water" or "royal water") is a mixture of nitric acid and hydrochloric acid, optimally in a molar mixing ratio of 1:3.
 (Note: The relative concentrations of the two acids in water differ; values could be 65% w/v for nitric acid and 35% w/v for hydrochloric acid – that is, the actual HNO3:HCl mass ratio is less than 1:2.)
 Aqua regia is a fuming liquid.
 Freshly prepared aqua regia is colorless, but it turns yellow, orange, or red within seconds from the formation of nitrosyl chloride and nitrogen dioxide.
 It was so named by alchemists because it can dissolve noble metals, such as gold and platinum, while leaving many other metals unaffected.
 It has been used to process or conceal gold into the modern era.